 - “Massachusetts is Leading Manufacturing into the Future,” the focus of a MassMEP webinar on October 9th.
 MassMEP President John Killam moderated the discussion which featured Housing and Economic Development Secretary Mike Kennealy, MassTech Collaborative executive director Carolyn Kirk, and AccuRounds CEO Mike Tamasi, executives who are leading the Commonwealth’s push around manufacturing.

-- Boyd Technologies in the Berkshires recently launched the first episode of their ‘Project Fronline’ docu-series, which highlights how Massachusetts healthcare institutions and manufacturers responded to the COVID-19 pandemic.
-The projects includes a focus on the Massachusetts Manufacturing Emergency Response Team (MERT), a collaborative effort which has helped over 50 Mass. manufacturers pivot to produce over 11 million items of Personal Protective Equipment (PPE) and other critical items to defend against the virus.
+- Boyd Technologies in the Berkshires recently launched the first episode of their ‘Project Fronline’ docu-series, which highlighted how Massachusetts healthcare institutions and manufacturers responded to the COVID-19 pandemic.
+The projects included a focus on the Massachusetts Manufacturing Emergency Response Team (MERT), a collaborative effort which has helped over 50 Mass. manufacturers pivot to produce over 11 million items of Personal Protective Equipment (PPE) and other critical items to defend against the virus.
 You can learn more about the project and watch the trailer on Boyd’s website.

 - For those interested in how Massachusetts manufacturers stepped up to address COVID-19, the MassTech Collaborative hosts a site featuring several of the local companies that developed masks, protective gowns, hand sanitizer, and facemasks with the support of the MERT.